MizuNoNakaniwa/List-all-installed-Python-packages/README_EN.md

 [中文](./README.md) | **English**

-# pyrecords — One-Click Audit of Python Download/Install Records
+# PyRecords — One-Click Audit of Python Download/Install Records

 Scans your machine for every trace of Python downloads and installations, then compiles a timestamped report saved to your Desktop (`Python下载记录.txt`).